-Article 14 of the TIEA provides that either Party may terminate the TIEA by giving six months' written notice through the diplomatic channel.
+38 Article 13 of the TIEA provides that, after 3 years from the date of its entry into force, either Party may terminate the TIEA by giving six months' written notice through the diplomatic channel.
 The Parties will remain bound by the confidentiality provisions contained in Article 8 of the TIEA even after it has been terminated.

-42 Any decision by New Zealand to terminate the TIEA would be subject to the usual domestic approvals and procedures.
+39 Any decision by New Zealand to terminate the TIEA would be subject to the usual domestic approvals and procedures.